riptidewave93/Openwrt-MR18/README.md

 -----
 ##### MR18
   * Enable/Setup Sysupgrade
-  * Fixup Ethernet (Seems our PHY chip has its own mido requirements, needs more research)
+  * Fixup Ethernet (Seems our PHY chip has its own mdio requirements, needs more research)
   * Create Image Build Scripts (So we can stop using the default elf binaries)
   * Determine/Fixup default LED settings
   * Move LED Driver to device driver instead of kernel patch